 Download a brief 2-page summary Quick Sheet of MLA 8th ed. guidelines; or download a longer 4-page version with many additional examples.

 Permission is hereby granted to replicate the contents of this Research Guide.
-Please drop a line to Don Macnaughtan to let me know.

 - Common terms in the works-cited list like editor, edited by, translator, and review of are no longer abbreviated.
 The eighth edition provides a shorter list of recommended abbreviations (96–97).